-Keeping your weight within the healthy range and avoiding weight gain as an adult is an important way to reduce your cancer risk.
+Keep your weight within the healthy range and avoid weight gain as an adult to reduce your cancer risk.

-Many people don’t realise that being overweight or obese is a risk factor for many types of cancer, including bowel, kidney, stomach, gallbladder, ovary, prostate, pancreas, oesophagus, endometrium, liver, mouth, throat and breast (after menopause).
+Many people don’t realise that overweight and obesity is a risk factor for 13 types of cancer, including cancer of the bowel, kidney, pancreas, oesophagus, endometrium, liver and breast (after menopause).

 How does being overweight increase cancer risk?

-Researchers are still investigating how being overweight causes cancer.
-However, there are several possible reasons:
+Researchers are still investigating how being above a healthy weight causes cancer.
+However, there are several likely reasons, including:

 - Too much body fat can cause insulin and other growth factor levels to rise, and this can make cancer cells grow.

 - Fat cells release sex hormones that are linked with some cancers.